 The Internet Archive (IA) preserves the Internet.
 They scan millions of books and save billions of sites, and they are very nice to ARC.
 They preserve all the versions of our Music Weeks in a dedicated space and all the URLs that passed through those projects.
 The IA has donated our scanning machine allowing us to safely scan our music books and will is organizing the digitization of audio here at the ARC.
 IN 2015 the IA and ARC began a subtle merge of content and materials, with ARC beginning to store recordings in San Francisco.
 B. George, the ARC’s Director, also became the Curator of Sound Collections at the IA.
 Thanks to Brewster Kahle and everyone @ the IA.

 Over the years Gracenote was a primary sponsor for our Music Weeks, a donor of sound recordings and a valued trading partner for metadata.

 Columbia University Library provided encouragement and partial funding over the years.
 Thanks to Head of Libraries James Neal, Elizabeth A. Davis at the Wiener Music & Arts Library, and our pal Greg Mosher.

 Future Academic Partner?

 We host a party for ARC Members on the Thursday before every Record Sale.
 Helping out are a great many good folks who provide refreshments and sponsorship.
 Many years of thanks to Mike at Bonnie’s Grill, the Bubble Lounge, Two Boots, The City Winery and Royal Wine Merchants.
-Party sponsors in the past include BMI, Krrb, Rolling Stone Magazine.
-Last Winters’ Sale was sponsored by Vinyl.com and the Summer 2015 Sale by Atlantic Records.
-Special thanks to our favorite bartender of the past ten years, swingin’ Ken Downing.
+Party sponsors in the past include BMI, Krrb, Rolling Stone Magazine, Atlantic Records and Vinyl.com.
+Last Winters’ Sale was sponsored by 108 Leonard St. Special thanks to our favorite bartender of the past ten years, swingin’ Ken Downing.